This blog may contain affiliate links. Read our disclosure policy for more info.

 This is one of the most popular cenotes near Tulum, so expect it to be busy.
 I find you can avoid the crowds if you go first thing in the morning on a weekday.
 It opens at 8:10 am, so be there at 8 am or just before and you’ll enjoy a more relaxing swim.
 The cenote closes at 4:45 pm with the last entry at 4:15 pm.

 Related Read: Another beautiful spot for snorkeling nearby is at Playa El Cielo.
 This secluded beach is one of the best places to visit on the island of Cozumel.

 No, that is not the official name of the cenote – it is Cenote Aktun Ha – but the nickname stuck as this used to be a popular spot for taxi drivers to wash their cars.
 Now, Cenote Car Wash is a quiet place to escape the crowds and swim or dive surrounded by lush greenery.
 In fact, if you come in the mornings, you may have the entire place to yourself!

-Cenote Aktun Ha is located only 5.5 miles (9 kms) away from Tulum on Highway 109.
-It’s really close (like across the street close) to Cenote Zacil-Ha and is only 2.5 miles (4 kms) from Gran Cenote.
+Cenote Aktun Ha is located only 9 km (5.5 miles) away from Tulum on Highway 109.
+It’s really close (like across the street close) to Cenote Zacil-Ha and is only 4 km (2.5 miles) from Gran Cenote.
 This makes it a great cenote to combine with others in the area so you can spend the day visiting cenotes without traveling too far.

-The depth of the cenote ranges from 12-21 feet but does get deeper at close to 50 feet or more in the underground caves.
+The depth of the cenote ranges from 3.7-6.4 meters (12-21 feet) but does get deeper at close to 15 meters (50 feet) or more in the underground caves.
 Cenote Car Wash is open daily from 8 am to 5 pm.

 6. Casa Cenote